VidemusUK/SpeakFreely/README.md

 * a soundcard capabale of ensuring it's better for listening to music than any similar device

-* a functional touch-screen also allowing wtaching of videoin hi-resolution
+* a functional touch-screen also allowing recoring / watching of video / photos in hi-resolution

 * an off-the-shelf, replaceable battery supply meaning that if you need multiple batteries, you can buy them at a low retail price and swap them over when needed